A new proof of the sharpness of the phase transition for Bernoulli percolation and the Ising model: The Ising model

 Using \eqref{eq:15}, we find Multiply the expression above by $\langle \sigma_y \rangle_{\Lambda,\beta,h}\ge \langle\sigma_y\rangle_{S,\beta,h}$ (which follows from \eqref{eq:14}), and then decompose $\n_2$ into $\n_2^{S}$ and $\n_2^{\Lambda\setminus S}$ to find

 The switching lemma \eqref{eq:16} applied to $F={\bf I}[\calS_0=S]$ implies

 \end{proof} Inserting \eqref{eq:claim} into \eqref{eq:polo} gives us

-We now decompose over the possible values of $\calS_g$ (recall that $\calS_g$ is the set of vertices {\em not} connected to $g$): In the second line, we used the constraint on the sources, which imply that $x$ is connected to $0$, and therefore, belong to $\mathcal S_g$. \bigbreak {\em Claim 2: Let $S\subset \Lambda$ containing $0$ and $x$ but neither $y$ nor $g$.
+We now decompose over the possible values of $\calS_g$ (recall that $\calS_g$ is the set of vertices {\em not} connected to $g$): In the second line, we used the constraint on the sources, which implies that $x$ is connected to $0$, and therefore, belong to $\mathcal S_g$.

+We now focus on a second claim, which enables us to remove the sources $0$ and $x$. \bigbreak {\em Claim 2: Let $S\subset \Lambda$ containing $0$ and $x$ but neither $y$ nor $g$.
 We have }